SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ## Python projects

-While the same template in principal could be used regardless of what language we where using for our machine learning or data science application, there are certain considerations to take into account based on what language we are using.
+While the same template in principal could be used regardless of what language we were using for our machine learning or data science application, there are certain considerations to take into account based on what language we are using.
 Python is the dominant language for machine learning and data science currently, which is why we in this section is focusing on some of the special files you will need for your Python projects.